 Adam Smith, Vice President of BASE Lightning Protection, received a Finny Award from the Lightning Protection Institute for his innovative through-roof penetration assembly.
 His design used a through-roof penetration device from East Coast Lightning Equipment.
 The device connects a rooftop lightning conductor cable through the roof deck to the inside of the building where it connects to a down conductor leading to ground.
 ECLE’s UL-listed assembly contains a threaded steel rod with clamps at each end to connect to conductors.
 The top clamp is attached to a cap which is placed over a two-inch-diameter PVC pipe.
 The pipe is then flashed with a flexible booted that helps to waterproof the assembly.

 Smith’s innovation is to fill the PVC pipe with sealer.
 This complements to boot by creating a secondary waterproof barrier and assure against water entering through the roof penetration.
-Other LPS installers at the February LPI convention agreed that the innovation is a cost effective method to improve the performance installations.
+Other LPS installers at the February LPI convention agreed that the innovation is a cost effective method to improve the performance lightning protection system installations.